Certified Private Wealth Professional (CPWP) Module 1 Examination

 Welcome to the "Guidelines for Examination Preparation".
 This section aims to assist candidates in preparing for the CPWP Module 1 Examination offered by the HKSI Institute.
 It explains the features of examination questions and provides some examination strategies and techniques that will be useful to candidates in their examination preparation.
 It is important for candidates to be aware that the CPWP Module 1 Examination is not an IQ test.
 A guess work approach, however intelligently applied, cannot be relied on by candidates.
 They require a rigorous approach to study.

-Moreover, a taped sharing session to assist candidates in their preparation for Paper 2 examination, especially on how to approach structured questions, is available on the “CPT/Non-CPT Activity” page under the “Upcoming Activity” of the HKSI Institute Online Portal a week after his/her first enrolment of the examination and within 90 days from the enrolment date.
+Moreover, a taped sharing session to assist candidates in their preparation for Paper 2 examination, especially on how to approach structured questions, is available on the “CPT/Non-CPT Activity” page under the “Upcoming Activity” of the HKSI Institute Online Portal on the next day after his/her first enrolment of the examination and within 90 days from the enrolment date.

 Candidates often think that multiple choice questions (MCQs) examinations are simply a matter of being able to recognise true statements.
 They often assume that MCQ examinations are easier than essay-type examinations, as the correct answer is already provided as one of the available choices and they may score marks with a lucky guess.
 However, MCQs in fact require careful selection from a mix of correct and incorrect statements.
 Candidates answering MCQs are expected to know the subject matter being tested as a result of their diligent preparation.